ncatlab/nlab-content/pages/721.md

 Most of the examples of [[coverage|coverages]] are in fact Grothendieck pretopologies.

-An example of a coverage that is not a pretopology is the coverage of [[good open cover]]s.
+An example of a coverage that is not a pretopology is the coverage of [[good open cover]]s, say on [[Diff]].
 In general the pullback of a good open cover is just an [[open cover]], not necessarily still one where all finite non-empty intersections are contractible.

 ## References